adrianvic/neoBeta/authors/tenkuma/index.md

 I'm tenkuma.
 A bear, dreamer and sometimes developer.

-You can found more about me on [my website](https://adrianvictor.rf.gd).
+You can find more about me on [my website](https://adrianvictor.rf.gd).